Thank You

 STEM Occupations

 Data for three STEM occupation categories were analyzed.
-In 2020, employment in architecture and engineering occupations shrank in both counties, continuing a trend from the prior year.
-Luzerne County saw a larger drop at 5.2 percent compared to 3.8 percent for Lackawanna County.
-This occupation category employs just over 3,000 workers across both areas.
+In 2022, employment in architecture and engineering occupations decreased slightly in Lackawanna and Luzerne Counties but rose slightly in Wayne County.
+This occupation category employs just over 3,000 workers across the three counties.

 Wages in all three of these STEM occupation groups were higher than wages in the region as a whole.
-In the two counties, architecture and engineering jobs have a median wage of $72,000 per year, and science occupations have median wage of $60,300 per year.
-Computer and mathematical occupations have a median wage of $71,000 per year.
-The regional median wage for all jobs is $36,200 per year.
+In the three counties, architecture and engineering jobs have a median wage of nearly $79,000 per year, and science occupations have median wage of $65,400 per year.
+Computer and mathematical occupations have a median wage of $78,200 per year.
+The regional median wage for all jobs is $40,800 per year.
 The wage gap between STEM and non-STEM workers is apparent across different experience levels for workers.

 Architecture & Engineering Occupations